matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 # Separate Endpoints for Binding Threepids

-On the Client Server API there is currently a single API for binding a threepid (an email or a phone number): [POST /_matrix/client/r0/account/3pid](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid).
+On the Client Server API there is currently a single endpoint for binding a threepid (an email or a phone number): [POST /_matrix/client/r0/account/3pid](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid).
 Depending on whether the `bind` flag is `true` or `false`, the threepid will be bound to either a user's account on the homeserver, or both the homeserver and an identity server.

-A threepid can be bound to an identity server to allow other users to find their Matrix ID using their email address or phone number.
+For context a threepid can be bound to an identity server to allow other users to find their Matrix ID using their email address or phone number.
 A threepid can also be bound to a user's account on the homeserver.
-This allows that threepid to be used for message notifications, login, password reset, and other important functions.
+This allows the threepid to be used for message notifications, login, password reset, and other important functions.

-Typically, when using the `POST /_matrix/client/r0/account/3pid` endpoint, the identity server handles the verification -- either by sending an email to the email address, or a SMS message to the phone number.
-Once completed, the homeserver would check with the identity server that verification had indeed happened, and if so, the threepid would be bound (again, either to the homeserver, or the homeserver and identity server simultaneously).
+Typically, when using the `POST /_matrix/client/r0/account/3pid` endpoint, the identity server handles the verification -- either by sending an email to an email address, or a SMS message to a phone number.
+Once completed, the homeserver will check with the identity server that verification had indeed happened, and if so, the threepid would be bound (again, either to the homeserver, or the homeserver and identity server simultaneously).